wenchengJi/code_TF/README.md

     How to run the software on your data:

-    As our data are output from numerical simulations, no additional input data is required.
+    As our data are output from numerical simulations, no additional input data is required, so there is no need for additional software to run the data.